namebasehq/dotjs/README.md

 # dotjs
 This repo is for the .JS TLD on the Handshake DNS protocol.
 You can buy a .JS domain at [gateway.io](https://gateway.io).
-If you maintain a well-known NPM package, submit a PR to get your .js domain for free.
+If you maintain a well-known NPM package, submit a PR (add your .js domain to the Claimed domains section and remove it from the reserved domains section if it's there) to get your .js domain for free.

 You can use a .JS domain for non-javascript related websites, but .JS is meant to serve the JavaScript community.
 Hence why JS package maintainers can claim their domains for free.